- Introduction

 where $MBATHY is the vertical level.

-with those number, and extract the forcings and initial conditions accordingly.
+Then fill the namelist_cfg with those number, and extract the forcings and initial conditions accordingly.

 Running in high latitudes.